TheHankMachine/MazeRace/src/main/java/org/MazeRace/README.md

  - You always start facing the direction of the first corridor
  - The 'tile' size for the mazes is always 1
  - The target is always in the center of a tile

+### COMPETITION

+If there is enough interest, I am planning to make a double-elimination tournament bracket.

+All participants would have to submit their finalised code at some deadline yet to be determined.
+Each following week, one round of the bracket will be simulated.
+Those who lose their matches and are eliminated will be give the opportunity to revise their code before being placed in a losers bracket.

+Winner gets bragging rights or something idk.

+### FINAL NOTES

+Please reach out regarding any bugs, problems, or questions.
+I hope this is a fun challenge.
+Good luck.<br/>
+Sincerely,<br/>
+-- Hank